 The deferred tax asset in the Group has been generated by temporary differences, which generate future tax consequences in the financial situation of the Group companies.
-These differences are fundamentally represented in tax assets that exceed the assets under IFRS adopted in Colombia, and in tax liabilities, lower than the liabilities under IFRS adopted in Colombia, as is the case of
+These differences are fundamentally represented in tax assets that exceed the assets under IFRS adopted in Colombia, and in tax liabilities, lower than the liabilities under IFRS adopted in Colombia, as is the case of the components of the pension liability, amortized cost of bonuses, finance lease and other sundry provisions and for contingencies.

 The deferred tax asset of the Group is recovered in the net income taxed on the current income tax generated in each Group company.

-See note 40 Income tax.
+(See note 40 Income tax).

-• Determination of impairment of trade receivables
+Determination of impairment of trade receivables